 C. The Company has Medicare Part D risk-corridor amounts from CMS under the MyCare Ohio contract which are subject to a retrospectively rated feature related to Part D premiums.
 The Company has estimated accrued retrospective premiums related to certain Part D premiums based on guidelines determined by CMS.
 The formula is tiered and based on the bid medical loss ratio.
-The amount of Medicare Part D direct premiums written subject to the retrospectively rated feature was \$17,623,047 and \$18,819,416 representing, 0.7% and 0.8% of total direct premiums written for 2018 and 2017, respectively.
+The amount of Medicare Part D direct premiums written subject to the retrospectively rated feature was \$15,906,807 and \$17,623,047 representing, 0.6% and 0.7% of total direct premiums written for 2019 and 2018, respectively.

 The Company has risk-adjustment amounts from CMS which are subject to a redetermination feature related to Medicare premiums.
 The Company has estimated premium adjustments for changes to each member's health scores based on guidelines determined by CMS.
-The total amount of Medicare direct premiums written for which a portion is subject to the redetermination feature was \$320,351,534 and \$288,419,426 representing, 12.6% and 12.9% of total direct premiums written for 2018 and 2017, respectively.
+The total amount of Medicare direct premiums written for which a portion is subject to the redetermination feature was \$326,207,526 and \$320,351,534 representing, 12.2% and 12.6% of total direct premiums written for 2019 and 2018, respectively.

 The Medicaid contract with the State of Ohio includes an ABD program which is subject to retrospective rating features.
 The Company estimates accrued retrospective premium adjustments for its ABD program based on the contract with the ODM.
-The total amount of direct premiums written from the Medicaid contract subject to the retrospectively rated feature was \$373,596,403 and \$276,622,513, representing 14.7% and 12.3% of total direct premiums written as of December 31, 2018 and 2017, respectively.
+The total amount of direct premiums written from the Medicaid contract for which a portion is subject to the retrospectively rated feature was \$374,989,844 and \$373,596,403, representing 14.1% and 14.7% of total direct premiums written as of December 31, 2019 and 2018, respectively.

 The Medicaid and MyCare Ohio contracts include a provision for which a stated percentage of total direct premiums written can be eligible for a performance guarantee payment, based on various quality measures.
-The total amount of direct premiums written from the Medicaid and MyCare Ohio contracts subject to the redetermination feature was \$2,444,215,194 and \$2,211,534,192, representing 96.4% and 98.6%, of the Company's total direct premiums written as of December 31, 2018 and 2017, respectively.
+The total amount of direct premiums written from the Medicaid and MyCare Ohio contracts for which a portion is subject to the redetermination feature was \$2,600,763,625 and \$2,444,215,194, representing 97.6% and 96.4%, of the Company's total direct premiums written, as of December 31, 2019 and 2018, respectively.

 CMS has released the final Medicaid Managed Care Rule which is subject to each State's administration elections.
 This rule is the first major update to the Medicaid Managed Care regulations in more than a decade.
-Many items including a MLR requirement were implemented for contracts with an effective date starting on or after July 1, 2017 while other elements of the regulation will be implemented over the following decade.
+Many items including a minimum loss ratio requirement were implemented for contracts with an effective date starting on or after July 1, 2017 while other elements of the regulation will be implemented over the following decade.
 Pursuant to the regulations, for contracts effective on or after July 1, 2017 premiums associated with the Company's Medicaid line of business is subject to retrospectively rated features based on the actual medical loss ratios experienced on this product.
 The calculation is pursuant to the Medicaid Managed Care guidance.
-The total amount of direct premiums written for the Medicaid line of business for which a portion is subject to the retrospectively rated features was \$1,682,832,889 representing 66.4% of total direct premiums written as of December 31, 2018.
+The total amount of direct premiums written for the Medicaid line of business for which a portion is subject to the retrospectively rated features was \$1,783,331,005 and \$1,682,832,889, representing 66.9% and 66.4% of total direct premiums written as of December 31, 2019 and December 31, 2018, respectively.